Local-first code search that finds intent, not strings Open Source

 AST-Aware Chunking

-Without AST (line-based) semantic mixing
+Without AST (line-based) use --no-ast to disable

 Lines 55-115 (one chunk):